HamdiTools/GCL_Tool_BIU/README.md

 # GCL_Tool_BIU

-Calculate the GCL of the input data with bootstrap
+Calculate the GCL of the input data with jackknife

 # Requirements: